moki/Algorithms-in-C/README.md

 # Algorithms-in-C
-Algorithms in C by Robert Sedgewick Solutions
+My Solutions for exercises of the Algorithms in C by Robert Sedgewick book